abikesa/workflow/intro.md

 # Myenv

-This script is for a creative-destructive approach to workflow
+This script is for a creative-destructive approach to workflow.
+Please visit [here](https://abikesa.github.io/scripts/) for more

 ```bash
 #!/bin/zsh